dangarfield/portal-planet/README.md

 # Portal Planet

 > My son had an idea of the a board game, this was a quick way of validating and then creating the assets.
-Using mostlye Q for Developers, AWS Bedrock for images
+Using mostly Q for Developers, AWS Bedrock for images

 ![Portal Planet](icons/preview.png)